-To provide safe, secure products and services, the Asahi Group promotes CSR procurement in accordance with the following guidelines and laws, based on compliance with the Asahi Group Sustainable Procurement Principles and the Asahi Group Supplier Code of Conduct.
+To provide safe, secure products and services, the Asahi Group promotes CSR procurement in accordance with laws, the Asahi Group Sustainable Procurement Principles and internal guidelines.

-We conducted a Supplier CSR Survey to find out about the CSR initiatives taken by our suppliers and carried out initiatives to address the issues.
+The Asahi Group conducts its Supplier CSR Questionnaire to learn about the CSR initiatives taken by our suppliers and acts to address any issues that are identified.

-Asahi Group Holdings joined the Roundtable on Sustainable Palm Oil (RSPO) in December 2016 and became a full member in July 2019.
+Asahi Group Holdings joined the Roundtable on Sustainable Palm Oil (RSPO) in December 2016 and became a full member of this group in

 In order not to take advantage of our superior position in business over others, the Asahi Group takes meticulous care not to unfairly act in a manner that corresponds to the items listed below in the context of normal business habits.

 The Asahi Group is committed to full compliance with the Guidelines Concerning Abuse of Superior Bargaining Position under the Antimonopoly Act from the Japan Fair Trade Commission (updated June 16 2017).

 The Asahi Group has a Procurement Clean Line System for its suppliers and parties who wish to transact with the Group.
 The Procurement Clean Line System enables our suppliers and their employees, or parties who may wish to become our suppliers to report incidents where employees of the Asahi Group act in a manner contrary to the Asahi Group Sustainable Procurement Principles, or when they are involved in activities that appear not to comply with the law or social ethics.
 The system helps the Asahi Group build solid relationships with suppliers based on trust and long-term cooperation.
 In 2020, no incidents were reported under this system.